ISU Junior Grand Prix in the Czech Republic: History

 The Czech Republic hosted its first Junior Grand Prix competition – also known as the Czech Skate – in 1999 in Ostrava.
 Fedor Andreev and Marianne Dubuc, both of Canada, won the men's and women's events, respectively.
 Julia Shapiro and Alexei Sokolov of Russia won the pairs event, and Kristina Kobaladze and Oleg Voyko of Ukraine won the ice dance event.

 The Czech Republic hosted the 2005 Junior Grand Prix of Figure Skating Final – the culminating event of the Junior Grand Prix series – in Ostrava.
 Takahiko Kozuka of Japan won the men's event, Yuna Kim of South Korea won the women's event, Valeria Simakova and Anton Tokarev of Russia won the pairs event, and Tessa Virtue and Scott Moir of Canada won the ice dance event.

 The ISU officially cancelled all scheduled Junior Grand Prix events for the 2020–21 season, which included the 2020 Czech Skate, due to the COVID-19 pandemic, citing increased travel and entry requirements between countries and potentially excessive sanitary and health care costs for those hosting competitions.

 Medalists

-The 2024 Czech Skate champions: Seo Min-kyu of Japan (men's singles) and Kaoruko Wada of Japan (women's singles).
+The 2024 Czech Skate champions: Seo Min-kyu of South Korea (men's singles) and Kaoruko Wada of Japan (women's singles).